florisdg/tweakersdark/README.md

 ## How to use

-This theme is intended to be used with the Google Chrome extension [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en).
-[Github page](https://github.com/openstyles/stylus/)
+This theme is intended to be used with the Google Chrome extension Stylus.
+See their [extension download page](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) or their [Github repo](https://github.com/openstyles/stylus/).